 The pharmacy delivered medicines to people's homes.
 It used the PharmDel electronic system which tracked the progress of deliveries.
 A photograph of delivery was taken and stored on the system as proof of delivery.
-This had been introduced following a team meeting after instances of people contacting the pharmacy with queries about their deliveries.

-Principle 5 - Equipment and facilities ✓ Standards met
+Principle 5 - Equipment and facilities Standards met